Towards Faithful Model Explanation in NLP: A Survey: Abstract

 \section{Abstract}

-End-to-end neural NLP architectures are notoriously difficult to understand, which gives rise to numerous efforts towards model explainability in recent years.
-An essential principle of model explanation is \emph{Faithfulness}, i.e., an explanation should accurately represent the reasoning process behind the model’s prediction.
-This survey first discusses the definition and evaluation of Faithfulness, as well as its significance for explainability.
-We then introduce the recent advances in faithful explanation by grouping approaches into five categories: similarity methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models.
-Each category will be illustrated with its representative studies, advantages, and shortcomings.
-Finally, we discuss all the above methods in terms of their common virtues and limitations, and reflect on future work directions towards faithful explainability.
-For researchers interested in studying interpretability, this survey will offer an accessible and comprehensive overview of the area, laying the basis for further exploration.
-For users hoping to better understand their own models, this survey will be an introductory manual helping with choosing the most suitable explanation method(s).
+End-to-end neural Natural Language Processing (NLP) models are notoriously difficult to understand.
+This has given rise to numerous efforts towards model explainability in recent years.
+One desideratum of model explanation is \emph{faithfulness}, i.e. an explanation should accurately represent the reasoning process behind the model's prediction.
+In this survey, we review over 110 model explanation methods in NLP through the lens of faithfulness.
+We first discuss the definition and evaluation of faithfulness, as well as its significance for explainability.
+We then introduce recent advances in faithful explanation, grouping existing approaches into five categories: similarity-based methods, analysis of model-internal structures, backpropagation-based methods, counterfactual intervention, and self-explanatory models.
+For each category, we synthesize its representative studies, strengths, and weaknesses.
+Finally, we summarize their common virtues and remaining challenges, and reflect on future work directions towards faithful explainability in NLP.